bytex-solutions/snamp/docs/adapters/groovy-adapter.md

 Function | Description
 ---- | ----
 Communicator getCommunicator(String name) | Gets or creates communication session.
-The communicator is very useful for inter-script lightweight communication
+The communicator can be useful for inter-script lightweight communication
-MessageListener asListener(Closure action) | Wraps Groovy closure into communication message listener Timer createTimer(Closure action, long period) | Creates a new timer that execute the specified task periodically Timer schedule(Closure action, long period) | Execute the specified task periodically in the background
+MessageListener asListener(Closure action) | Wraps Groovy closure into communication message listener Timer createTimer(Closure action, long period) | Creates a new timer that execute the specified task periodically Timer schedule(Closure action, long period) | Executes specified task periodically in the background

 Working with timers:
 ```groovy